 Overheating is becoming a significant issue in new buildings, especially homes.

 Studies by The Good Homes Alliance and the Zero Carbon Hub have shown that ever warmer, more airtight homes are posing serious risks to health and in some extreme cases, causing fatalities.
+Recent June 2022 changes to the building regulations have introduced a new Part O to set out how designers and contractors should approach overheating.

 Overheating Analysis (also known as thermal comfort analysis) can predict risks, inform designers and developers, and improve the indoor environment for occupants.